Skip to main content

 The administrative safeguards are further broken down into categories including Security Incident Procedures, Contingency Plan, Security Management Process, Assign Security Responsibility, and others.

-Examples of how to be compliant of the administrative guidelines would be to have regular employee training, and password management policy.
+Examples of how to be compliant with the administrative guidelines would be to have regular employee training and password management policy.

 Physical